A strong no-go theorem on the Wigner's friend paradox

 A challenge to the above resolution of the LF no-go theorem could come from experiments involving AI (artificial intelligence) agents in a quantum computer.
 If universal quantum computation and strong AI are both physically possible, it should be possible to realize quantum coherent simulations of an observer and its (virtual) environment, and realize an extended Wigner's friend experiment.
-Note that the experiment can even be conducted with a single friend, which would already allow testing Semi-Brukner inequalities (\ref{Semi-Brukner}).
+The experiment can even be conducted with a single friend, which would already allow testing Semi-Brukner inequalities (\ref{eq:half-Brukner}).
 Towards the goal of challenging the LF no-go theorem, experiments can test agents of increasing complexity; an experimental violation of LF inequalities with a given class of physical systems as ``friends'' implies that either the LF assumptions are false, or that class of friends is not an ``observer''.
-At the same time, more prosaic loopholes in our experiment could be overcome, by implementing shot-by-shot randomized measurement settings, space-like separation between the parties' events, and high detection efficiencies.

 Among interpretations of quantum mechanics that allow, in principle, the violation of LF inequalities, Theorem 1 can be accommodated in different ways.
-Interpretations that reject AOE include QBism~\cite{Fuchs2013, Mermin2014}, the relational interpretation~\cite{Rovelli1996}, and the Many-Worlds interpretation~\cite{Everett1957}.
+Interpretations that reject AOE include QBism~\cite{Fuchs2013, Mermin2014}, the relational interpretation~\cite{Rovelli1996}, and the many-worlds interpretation~\cite{Everett1957}.
 Bohmian mechanics~\cite{Bohm1, Bohm2} violates L but not the other assumptions.
-Some authors advocate giving up NSD (either due to retrocausality~\cite{Price2008}, superdeterminism~\cite{tHooft2007}, or other mechanisms); however, as yet, no such theory has been proposed that reproduces all the predictions of quantum mechanics.
+There are some advocates for giving up NSD (either due to retrocausality~\cite{Price2008}, superdeterminism~\cite{tHooft2007}, or other mechanisms), but, as yet, no such theory has been proposed that reproduces all the predictions of quantum mechanics.

-Finally, we note that after one of us presented the results of this article in a recent conference, it was brought to our attention that the LF polytopes have been independently studied in ref.~\cite{Woodhead2014} under the name of ``partially deterministic polytopes'', from an information-theoretic motivation: they are connected to the problem of device-independent randomness certification (see, \eg, refs.~\cite{Colbeck2009,PironioNature2010,AcinNature2016} and references therein) in the presence of no-signalling adversaries.
+Finally, it was brought to our attention that the LF polytopes have been independently studied under the name of ``partially deterministic polytopes''\cite{Woodhead2014}, from an information-theoretic motivation: they are connected to the problem of device-independent randomness certification (see, for example, refs.~\cite{Colbeck2009,PironioNature2010,AcinNature2016} and references therein) in the presence of no-signalling adversaries.

-\section{METHODS}
+\section{Methods}